 Although not all of the following side effects may occur, if they do occur, they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking muromonab-cd3:Less common:
+Check with your doctor immediately if any of the following side effects occur while taking muromonab-cd3:Less common

 - Chest pain

 - shortness of breath or wheezing